 Registration is required for special needs shelters.
 Special needs shelters are specifically assigned to clients so that there are enough supplies and medical professionals to help assist caregivers.
 If your medical equipment requires electricity, you have serious health issues, and/or you have a caregiver, and you have no other option for safe shelter, please visit Brevard Emergency Management's Special Needs Shelter webpage for more information and to register.
 They may be able to assist you with finding transportation to a special needs shelter, as well.

 Causeways will not be closed prior to the storm, but it unsafe to drive on the causeways in high winds (typically 45 miles per hour sustained winds).

 Once the storm is over, causeways will be closed until they can be inspected and deemed safe by Florida Department of Transportation officials and beachside municipal officials deem the area to be safe.
 Please be prepared for it to take some time for inspectors to assess all of Brevard’s seven causeways.

 The status of causeway openings will be updated by Brevard County Emergency Management on Facebook and Twitter.
-This information will also be sent by text message to those who have signed up to receive text messages from Brevard County.
+You can also subscribing to text alert messages by texting Brevardeoc to 888777.